forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Notes on Reading
+* Almost sure: Mistakes happen here and not all content is up to the task.

+Goals and Focus:
-The focus is on human rights [for individuals], many of which are violated in a war.
+* The focus is on human rights, many of which are violated in a war.
 Thus the page is *pro peace* and *against war*.
+A major goal is to search for practicable [paths to peace](#exploring-paths-to-peace).
+* To judge or point right/wrong doing is not the focus.

+Methods:
-A goal is to search for practicable [paths to peace](#paths-to-peace).
-For that reason to judge or point right/wrong doing is not the focus and it is attempted to take a neutral standpoint regarding states (personal viewpoint transparent in the [appendix](#appendix)).
+* It is attempted to take a neutral and unbiased standpoint regarding states (personal viewpoint transparent in the [appendix](#appendix)).

-* Global Organizations such as the United Nations, the IAEA, the WHO, Amnesty International and the Red Cross are considered important.
+  > Biases can occur however due to personal experiences (past & present), people interactions (it is often tried to talk to people directly of different groups though a limited number of people is does not necessarily represent the groups).
+It is tried to avoid such biases, sometimes it probably works and likely sometimes not.
 * Regularly consulted information sources are listed in [resources](#resources).
 Frequently consulted are the resources from Ukraine, Russia, Switzerland and UK.
 * It is attempted to write always *factual & respectful & avoiding confrontation*, especially as this writing is public.
      > On the page on coronaviruses, sometimes the writing was emotional and/or even confrontational (written when stressed and/or influenced by the heated atmosphere) which was bad mistake and [possibly] even counterproductive.
 Sorry.

-* Almost sure: Mistakes happen here and not all content is up to the task.
+Varia:
+* Global Organizations such as the United Nations, the IAEA, the WHO, Amnesty International and the Red Cross are considered important.

 * Feedback is welcome - especially pointing out mistakes and improvement suggestions.